matthewsilver/lending-club-analysis/README.md

 inexpensive and flexible file storage system, so CSV, JSON, Parquet, and other common file formats can easily be integrated in case the input or output data formats change.
 Spark and Databricks are advantageous for computational purposes: since they can process large amounts of data in a relatively short amount of time, data scientists and analysts can quickly query data, build models, and perform aggregations and joins.
+Additionally, Spark has a built-in machine learning library for quicker training, validation, and testing on datasets.
 Finally, storing the processed data in parquet allows for easy integration with Redshift to build a data warehouse, and the queries are faster since the columnar storage is optimal, as stated in the "Processed data storage" section above.
  While I considered traditional relational databases for this pipeline, given that there may be need to scale up data processing and ingestion significantly in the future I wanted to build a system capable of scaling better.